MattArnold/capricon2022/schedule.md

 ### Where are the Parties?!

 The link to the Party Zoom will change every day.
 Check the #parties-hallway channel on Discord or check back here for the new link when it is posted.
-The Friday link is:
+The Friday link is below and it starts at 9 pm CST.

 [https://us02web.zoom.us/j/82220941418?pwd=RzFkdVMxTDBYTEFtNU42NFREak1ZZz09](https://us02web.zoom.us/j/82220941418?pwd=RzFkdVMxTDBYTEFtNU42NFREak1ZZz09 "https://us02web.zoom.us/j/82220941418?pwd=RzFkdVMxTDBYTEFtNU42NFREak1ZZz09")